COVID-19 Economic Resources

 Please note: If you work in a state other than Oregon, you will need to apply for unemployment compensation through the state where you work.

 The Treasury Department will send one-time checks worth $600 to most individuals ($1200 for couples).
 Those with children will receive an additional $600 per child under age 17.

 The payments phase out for individual taxpayers who earned more than $75,000, heads of households who earned more than $112,500, and joint filers who earned more than $150,000.

-Those figures are based on 2018 tax returns or 2019 returns for those who have already filed.
-The best way for Oregonians to ensure they receive the payments is to file their 2019 tax returns as soon as possible - even if you typically do not file.
+These figures are based on 2019 tax returns.
+The best way for Oregonians to ensure they receive the payments is to ensure they have filed their 2019 tax returns - even if you typically do not file.

 Relief for small businesses and nonprofits: